mtulio/provider-certification-tool/docs/user.md

 ## Troubleshooting Helper

-Check also the documents below that might help while investigating the results and failures on the Provider Certification process:
+Check also the documents below that might help while investigating the results and failures of the Provider Certification process:

 - [Troubleshooring Guide](./troubleshooting-guide.md)
 - [Installation Review](./user-installation-review.md)

 ## Feedback <a name="feedback"></a>

-If you have any feedback, bugs, or other issues with this OpenShift Certification Tool, please reach out to your Red Hat partner assisting you with the conformance process.
+If you have any feedback, bugs, or other issues with this OpenShift Certification Tool, please reach out to your Red Hat partner to assist you with the conformance process.

 You may also open a [new GitHub issue](https://github.com/redhat-openshift-ecosystem/provider-certification-tool/issues/new) for bugs but you are still encouraged to notify your Red Hat partner.